-In October 2018, the Company entered into a joint venture to invest in a mixed-use development project in Ireland.
-The Company agreed to invest up to \$162.4 million of the \$266.5 million total commitment.
-The Company co-invested along with two affiliates of the Manager, with the Company owning 61.0% of the joint venture and the affiliate entities owning the remaining 39.0%.
-The joint venture will invest in a senior mortgage loan with a fixed interest rate of 15.0% and a maturity date of 2.0 years from origination.
+In July 2018, the Company entered into a joint venture to invest in a development project for land and a Grade A office building in Ireland.
+The Company agreed to invest up to \$69.9 million of the \$139.7 million total commitment.
+The Company co-invested along with two affiliates of the Manager, with the Company owning 50.0% of the joint venture and the affiliate entities owning the remaining 50.0%.
+The joint venture invested in a senior mortgage loan of \$66.7 million (with a fixed interest rate of 12.5% and a maturity date of 3.5 years from origination) and common equity.